polfliet/katacoda-scenarios/snmp/step4.md

-## Validate Nagios data
+### Validate SNMP data

 Go to one.newrelic.com

-Do a query to NagiosSample:
+Do a query to SNMPSample:
-FROM NagiosServiceCheckSample SELECT * limit 10
+FROM SNMPSample SELECT * limit 10

 We can include a screenshot here.